ajsmit/Basic_stats/docs/06-t_tests.md

 ### Interpreting the results

-We may reject the null hypothesis, that the stipe mass of kelps at Batsata Rock are not greater than at Boulders Beach, if our *t*-test returns a *p*-value $\leq$ 0.05.
+We may reject the null hypothesis that the stipe mass of kelps at Batsata Rock are not greater than at Boulders Beach if our *t*-test returns a *p*-value $\leq$ 0.05.
 We must also pay attention to some of the other results from our *t*-test, specifically the *t*-value (t) and the degrees of freedom (df) as these are also needed when we are writing up our results.
 From all of the information above, we may accept the alternative hypothesis.
 But how do we write that up?

 ### Drawing conclusions